Continual learning Workshop

 - Resistance to catastrophic forgetting -- new learning should not destroy performance on previously seen data;

 - Bounded system size -- the agent’s learning capacity should be fixed, forcing the system to use its resources intelligently, gracefully forgetting what it has learned so as to minimize potential loss of future reward;

 - No direct access to previous experience -- while the model can remember a limited amount of experience, a continual learning algorithm cannot assume direct access to all of its past experience or the ability to rewind the environment (i.e., t=0 exactly once).

 In the first (2016) meeting of this workshop, the focus was on defining a complete list of desiderata of what a continual learning (CL) enabled system should be able to do.
 The focus of the 2018 workshop will be on:

 - how CL compares with related ideas (e.g., life-long learning, never-ending learning, transfer learning, meta-learning) and how advances in these areas could be useful for continual learning.

 In particular, different desiderata of continual learning seem to be in opposition (e.g., fixed model capacity vs non-catastrophic forgetting vs the ability to generalize and adapt to new situations), which also raises the question of what a successful continual learning system should be able to do.
 What are the right trade-offs between these different opposing forces?
 How do we compare existing algorithms in the face of conflicting objectives? ?
 What metrics are most useful to report?
 In some cases, trade-offs will be tightly defined by the way we choose to test the algorithms.
 What would be the right benchmarks, datasets or tasks for productively advancing this topic?

-We encourage submission of four-page abstracts describing work in progress or completed work on topics (1) and (2) above, including work beneficial to the advancement of CL from related areas, such as:
+We encourage submission of four-page abstracts describing work in progress or completed work on topics (1) and (2) above, including work from related areas, such as: